'I'll lose £450': Thousands miss out on 26-30 Railcard after delay

 MoneySavingExpert news and features editor Steve Nowottny said: "The national roll out of the 26-30 Railcard has been keenly anticipated for months, so any delay is frustrating.
 And while a couple of days may not seem like a big deal, for thousands with birthdays around then it means they simply won't get a third off many rail fares for a year.

 "It's bizarre that rail passengers have been left in this situation – the Rail Delivery Group should either make an exception for those caught out, or at the very least offer a full explanation of why the roll out's not run according to schedule."

 What does the Rail Delivery Group say?

-This morning, speaking about the delay, it said: "We intended to launch the 26-30 Railcard by the end of the year, [but] given how timings have worked out this would mean launching it over a bank holiday."
+A spokesperson for the Rail Delivery Group said: "We intended to launch the 26-30 Railcard by the end of the year, given how timings have worked out this would mean launching it over a bank holiday.

 How does the 26-30 Railcard work?

 The 26-30 Railcard will cost £30 and will give you a third off most rail fares for one year – though a £12 minimum fare applies between 4.30am and 10am from Monday to Friday.

 You also get a discount on London travel – a third off off-peak fares and off-peak daily caps on Oyster cards.

 You can buy the 26-30 Railcard up to the day before your 31st birthday and keep using it until its expiry date – so if you renew it at the right time, you can use it until just before you turn 32.